 First lets start with the list of the best latex pillows.

-there are many contour latex pillows out there but the best one we tested was this one by Organic Textiles.
+There are many solid Dunlop latex pillows out there but the best one we tested was this one by OMI.
 It supports your natural curves and provide a good support to your neck and shoulders.
 It is also another completely green product with many certifications to prove it.

 Latex Pillows Buying Guide 2020